Avery2/Abortion-Data-Exploration/README.md

 ## Are there any obvious differences between demographics?

 I started by creating bar charts of some nominal variables (`Hispanic`, `Party`, `Sex`) against Abortion stances.
-I had expected to see more difference in these stances between groups, especially between the sexes, but it didn't seem there was a significant difference (as shown by the average line with 95% confidence interval).
-This also showed a difference in what people thought were acceptable reasons for abortion.
+I had expected to see more difference in these stances between groups, especially between the sexes, but it didn't seem there was a significant difference.
+One unexpected thing this did highlight was differences between the different reasons for abortion.
+Some reasons like health were more accepted than a reason like poverty accross these demographics.

 <div align="center">
   <img width="45%" alt="Abortion Stances by Hispanic" src="https://user-images.githubusercontent.com/53503018/136875278-62288e2a-bb64-4050-b18f-8e8cda697c60.png">